thedaebu/descart/README.md

+## Descart
 Descart is a directory website created by Eddie Kim.
 There seems to be no website that displays all the food carts in a user friendly manner so this website is in development to create one such helpful app.
-It will eventually include helpful features:
+It will eventually include the following features:
 - Listing all the food carts in a certain food cart pod
 - Sorting by food type
 - Sorting by location